datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

     --instance <FORGEJO-SITE-URL>
 ```

-The above command bindmount both runtime directory and configration directory
+The above command bindmount both runtime directory and configuration directory
 in the container.
 Passing the `--config` flag to `forgejo-runner register` is
 essential here.